WELCOME TO THE WEBSITE OF

 This section includes a project focusing on a series of interviews conducted mostly in 2016-17 with several working professionals from Broadway, TV and film.
 These interviews can be found in "Chats & Conversations".
 All have valuable information for the young aspiring professional.

-I'll also share excerpts from Chapter One of Tutors to Panthers, a retrospective of the various athletic programs at the University of Northern Iowa.
+I've also shared excerpts from Tutors to Panthers, a retrospective of the various athletic programs at the University of Northern Iowa.
+My specific chapter (Chapter 1) focused on the history of baseball at the university.

 Music & Writings